 The 2019 awards have been reviewed to align with the New Zealand Tourism Sustainability Commitment and to display the industry’s efforts to grow a sustainable tourism industry that benefits all New Zealanders.

-Entries will open in mid-2019.
-Key dates will be available shortly.
+Entries will open on 16 May 2019.
 It’s a good idea to start thinking about your submission now and make sure you allow sufficient time so that it best represents your ability and achievements.
 Strict word counts apply, and these are laid out in the criteria.

 Supreme Tourism Award